Arlodotexe/windows-interact/README.md

  What's changed:
  - Fixes a lot of commands that would fail if your directory had a space in it
  - Adjusted `Win.process.kill()` to allow killing by PID
+ - The callback for `Win.PowerShell()` now fires after the commands have completed, instead of when the session is ended.
  - LOTS of fixes to how `Win.PowerShell()` collects output and errors when using multiple commands. ~90% quirk-free!
 Still working on it, but it's _much_ better than last version.

  What's next: